radosimarmata/radosimarmata/README.md

 ## Hi there 👋
+# Hi there! 👋

+I'm Rado Simarmata, a passionate programmer with 4 years of experience in software development.
+I specialize in building robust and scalable applications.
+Here's a little more about me and what I do:

 <!--
 **radosimarmata/radosimarmata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.